wp-plugins/booking/readme.txt

 For more information, see the [full release notes](http://wpbookingcalendar.com/changelog/).

 == Upgrade Notice ==
-= 5.2 =
+= 5.2.1 =
 Allow multiple bookings per same day.
-Import of Google Calendar Events.
 Many other improvements.

 == Languages ==